 Stock-Based Compensation Charges.
 Deferred compensation for stock options granted has been determined as the difference between the exercise price and the fair value of our common stock on the date of grant.
 Options or awards issued to non-employees are recorded at their fair value in accordance with SFAS No. 123 and periodically remeasured in accordance with EITF 96-18 and recognized over the respective service or vesting period.
 In connection with the grant of stock options to employees, we recorded deferred stock-based compensation of \$1.2 million and zero for the three months ended March 31, 2004 and 2003, respectively.
 We recorded these amounts as a component of stockholders' equity and are amortizing the amount, on an accelerated basis, as a non-cash charge to cost of revenues and operations over the vesting period of the options.
-In connection with the grant of stock-based compensation of \$304,000 and \$2,000 for the three months ended March 31, 2004 and 2003, respectively.
+In connection with the grant of stock options to employees, we recorded as amortization of stock-based compensation of \$304,000 and \$2,000 for the three months ended March 31, 2004 and 2003, respectively.
 We expect that charges to be recognized in future periods from amortization of deferred compensation related to employee stock options grants will be \$293,000, \$226,000 and \$185,000 for the three months ended June 30, September 30 and December 31 of 2004, respectively, and \$996,000, \$485,000, \$231,000 and \$70,000 for the years ending December 31, 2004, 2005, 2006 and 2007, respectively.
+During April of 2004, we granted options to purchase 217,000 shares of common stock to employees.
+We anticipate recording deferred stock compensation of approximately \$410,000 for the difference between the original exercise price per share determined by our board of directors and the revised estimate of fair value per share.